 - Double Sided Tape

 - Decorative punches, stickers, twine, stamps, gel pens, etc.

 - A container to hold the calendar together

-I've created a free printable file for you to use (scroll to the end of the post for the updated 2017 to 2019 file), or have fun and create your own layout.
+I've created a free printable file for you to use (scroll to the end of the post for the updated 2018 to 2020 file), or have fun and create your own layout.